OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 * Intents<sup>[3]</sup>
 * Content Providers<sup>[4]</sup>

 #### Static Analysis

--- TODO [Describe how to assess this given either the source code or installer package (APK/IPA/etc.), but without running the app.
-Tailor this to the general situation (e.g., in some situations, having the decompiled classes is just as good as having the original source, in others it might make a bigger difference).
-If required, include a subsection about how to test with or without the original sources.] --

-    The first step is to look into the `AndroidManifest.xml` in order to detect and identify IPC mechanisms exposed by the app.
+We start by looking at the AndroidManifest, where all activities, services and content providers included in the source code must be declared (otherwise the system will not recognize them and they will not run).
+However, broadcast receivers can be either declared in the manifest or created dynamically.
 You will want to identify elements such as:

 * `<intent-filter>`<sup>[5]</sup>
 * `<service>`<sup>[6]</sup>
 * `<provider>`<sup>[7]</sup>
 * `<receiver>`<sup>[8]</sup>

-    Except for the `<intent-filter>` element, check if the previous elements contain the following attributes:
-    * `android:exported`
-    * `android:permission`

-    Once you identify a list of IPC mechanisms, review the source code in order to detect if they leak any sensitive data when used.
-For example, _ContentProviders_ can be used to access database information, while services can be probed to see if they return data.
-Also BroadcastReceiver and Broadcast intents can leak sensitive information if probed or sniffed.

-We start by looking at the AndroidManifest, where all activities and services included in the source code must be declared (otherwise the system will not recognize them and they will not run).
-However, broadcast receivers can be either declared in the manifest or created dynamically.

 Making an activity, service or content provided as "exported" means that it can be accessed by other apps.

-There are two common ways to set a component as exported <sup>[3]</sup>.
+There are two common ways to set a component as exported.
 The obvious one is to set the export tag to true `android:exported="true"`.
-The second way is to define an `<intent-filter>` within the component element (`<activity>` <sup>[4]</sup>, `<service>` <sup>[5]</sup>, `<receiver>` <sup>[6]</sup>).
+The second way is to define an `<intent-filter>` within the component element (`<activity>`, `<service>`, `<receiver>`).
 When doing this, the export tag is automatically set to "true".

 Apart from that, remember that using the permission tag (`android:permission`) will also limit the exposure of a component to other applications.

+For more information about the content providers, please refer to the test case "Testing Whether Stored Sensitive Data Is Exposed via IPC Mechanisms" in chapter "Testing Data Storage".

+Once you identify a list of IPC mechanisms, review the source code in order to detect if they leak any sensitive data when used.
+For example, content providers can be used to access database information, while services can be probed to see if they return data.
+Also broadcast receivers can leak sensitive information if probed or sniffed.

+In the following we will use two example apps and give examples on how to identify vulnerable IPC components:
+- "Sieve" <sup>[12]</sup>
+- "Android Insecure Bank" <sup>[13]</sup>

 ##### Activities
-There are two common ways to set an activity as "exported" <sup>[3]</sup>.
-The obvious one is to set the export tag to true `android:exported="true"`.
-The second way is to define an `<intent-filter>` within the `<activity>`.
-When doing this, the export tag is automatically set to true.

-Apart from that, remember that using the permission tag (`android:permission`) will also limit the exposure of an activity to other applications.
+##### Inspect the AndroidManifest

-On AndroidManifest we can find 3 exported activities:
+In the "Sieve" app we can find three exported activities idendified by `<activity>`:
 ```xml
 <activity android:excludeFromRecents="true" android:label="@string/app_name" android:launchMode="singleTask" android:name=".MainLoginActivity" android:windowSoftInputMode="adjustResize|stateVisible">
     <intent-filter>